Amaretto Liqueur 101: Recipes, Drinking Tips, and Brands

 • Coffee: A splash of amaretto in your coffee can transform it into a special treat.
 You can add cream or milk to create an amaretto latte.

 • Tea: Adding a small amount of amaretto to black or herbal tea can enhance its flavor, especially in the evening.
+It pairs particularly well with:

-As a Dessert Accompaniment
+As a dessert accompaniment

 • Dessert Shots: Offer small servings of amaretto either alongside your dessert or as the dessert itself.
 It goes perfectly with chocolate, fruit, and desserts made with nuts like the pistachio baklava.